 A good path starts from the pull-out, rising inside the wood.
 After 20 minutes the path crosses another level path, the Chemin de Roy (wooden signpost).
 Don’t follow this one, but take a steep path on the left (cairn), rising strenuosly towards the various sectors of the face and exiting the wood.
 Various steep tracks on the scree rise towards the different sectors (towards left to the Ecaille and the middle SSE face, towards right to the SSE Pillar).
 About 1,30/2 hours from the pull-out.

-A small face with a few extreme routes.
+A) SW face A small face with a few extreme routes.

 - L'appell du bistrot F7a, 160 m.
 Modern route, bolts